gabrielfalcao/lettuce/docs/index.rst

 Is this your first experience with Lettuce ?!?

-So, why not jump all and go straight to the :ref:`quick start tutorial <tutorial-simple>` ?!
+So, why don't you go straight to the :ref:`quick start tutorial <tutorial-simple>` ?!

 introduction
 ============